Home » Craft Room » Furniture and Home Decor » DIY Linen Tablecloth and Napkins

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor.

-• I did not have one edge on any of the napkins or the tablecloth that was perfectly straight, so once I start pulling threads, I was really able to see how crooked I was.
-No problem…you can fix that later.
+• I didn’t have a single straight edge on any of the napkins or the tablecloth, so when I started pulling threads, I could really see how crooked everything was.
+That’s not a problem; I can fix that later.

 • Determine how wide you want your fringe.
-Now, if you’re not careful, you could pull too many out.
-If your sides are fantastically straight, you could run a thread along the sides before you start fringing and that would prevent the fringe/fray from going any further.
+If you’re not careful, you could pull too many out.
+If your sides are fantastically straight, you could run a thread along the sides before you start fringing, and that would prevent the fringe/fray from going any further.
 But if you don’t know how straight your sides are until you start pulling threads, I wouldn’t sew that finishing stitch until the end.

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor

-• For the fun of it, I kept the thread I pulled out of the tablecloth and napkins just to see how much I took out.
-Once I was done, I put the thread in an onion mesh bag and hung it on a tree outside so that my local birds can have linen-lined nests.
+• For fun, I kept the thread I pulled out of the tablecloth and napkins just to see how much I took out.
+Once I was done, I put the thread in an onion mesh bag and hung it on a tree outside so that my local birds could have linen-lined nests.
 When my 16-year old son saw what I was doing all he said was, “You are such a hippie” while he shook his head.
-I don’t know about that, it’d just seemed like it would be a sin to just throw it away.
+I don’t know about that, it’d just seemed like it would be a sin to throw it away.

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor

 • Once you’ve pulled your threads so that the shortest portion of your fringe is as long as you want all your fringe, run a seam just inside of the fringe on the tablecloth fabric to prevent any more unwanted ‘fringe-ing’.
-Sorry for the off color of this photo!
-I know not to have my sewing machine light on in photos, but had a lapse.
+Sorry for the off-color of this photo!
+I know not to have my sewing machine light on in photos, but I had a lapse.

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor

-• Now you can cut your fringe so that it’s more even.
-I just eye-balled it, but you could use a gridded cutting mat or the L-Square if you’d prefer.
+• Now, you can cut your fringe to make it more even.
+I just eyeballed it, but you could use a gridded cutting mat or the L-Square if you’d prefer.

 Illustrated instructions on how to make a fringe-edged linen tablecloth and napkins.
 Perfect for your holiday entertaining and special family dinners.